 About Gabriel Gargari

 I never imagined I would create a company to facilitate workshops, seminars and guest artists.
-I have led workshops and private one-on-one tutorial sessions in New Zealand, Chile, Costa Rica, and online.
+I have led in-person and online workshops and private one-on-one tutorial sessions in, Chile, Costa Rica, Mexico, New Zealand and the USA.
 Gabriel has collaborated with Masaje Latino based in Buenos Aires, Argentina and Técnica Profesional en Masoterapia Politécnico Colombiano Jaime Isaza Cadavid in Medellín, Colombia as a guest presenter.
-He led an online class for both organizations to share some of the Indigenous principles.

 I was born in New York to Mexican parents who have lineages in Poland, Lithuania, Russia, Belarus, Italy, France, Spain, possibly the Middle East, and Ashkenazi and Sephardic Judaism mixed with Catholicism.
 Growing up in Washington state, I lived in Mexico for two years as well, I had a desire to become a psychiatrist and found a passion for singing.
 That passion made me pursue music starting in elementary school, I left the desires behind of becoming a psychiatrist in undergrad, all the way to earning a master’s in vocal performance from the Manhattan School of Music in New York City.
 I began life as a professional opera singer with visions of singing in opera houses around the world and becoming a star as a comprimario tenor.
 Little did I know what lie ahead.

 After auditioning in Europe in 2013, I went to Jody Mountain’s workshop for some spiritual rejuvenation, which changed my life.
 For the first time in my life I looked at myself in a mirror and said “I love you.”
 Something had awoken within me.
 Some parts of the bodywork came quite easily and naturally, almost as if I had done it before.
 Other parts were quite challenging, even petrifying.